ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Dean Eigenmann**: Is this spec at a state where I can implement off that spec, or do I need to go through the Go code, hitting interfaces without clear documentation?

 **Raúl Kripalani**:
 It's hard to give a generic answer because the specs are modular.
-Each spec will its own maturity.
+Each spec is at its own maturity.

 Maybe we get in a call offline to guide you through the process.

-**Raúl Kripalani**: Unsecured transport, does that means it's an unencrypted clear-text channel?
+**Jacek Sieka**: Unsecured transport, does that means it's an unencrypted clear-text channel?

 **Raúl Kripalani**: Yes, not for use in production.
 Intended only for testing.